omgitsjan/Starter-DiscordBotAI/README.md

 To use the bot, send a message in the form of `!chat <message>` or `!image <message>` where `<message>` is the text you want the bot to generate a response for.
 For example:

-ChatGPT
+ChatGPT:

 `!chat What is the meaning of life?`

-The bot will respond with a generated response based on the prompt you provided.

-DALL-E
+DALL-E:

 `!image Pixel art where monkeys trying to rob a bank`

-The bot will respond with a generated image response based on the prompt you provided.
+The bot will respond with a generated image/text response based on the prompt you provided.

 ## License